After processing your enrolment and payment, we will contact you with your log on information and the name of the personal tutor assigned to you.

 2. 250-hour TESOL Diploma

 On successful completion of this course you will receive a 250-hour TESOL Diploma and the transcripts of all your assignments awarded by Coventry House International – OnTESOL.
 You may also receive an ACTDEC Level 5 Certificate under the seal of the Council if you register with ACTDEC upon completion of the course.
-It is important to clarify that if you are interested in obtaining an ACTDEC certificate, you should indicate that in your application.
-You will also be required to complete an ACTDEC registration form and pay, directly to ACTDEC, the fee of £ 20 fee for registration, moderation and award of an ACTDEC certificate upon successful completion of the course.
+You will be required to complete an ACTDEC registration form and pay, directly to ACTDEC, the fee or registration, moderation and award of an ACTDEC certificate upon successful completion of the course.
 Please check ACTDEC’s website for further information on their accreditation (http://www.actdec.org.uk)

 3. TESL Canada Professional Certificate Standard One